ei8fdb/Build-Low-Cost-User-Research-Lab/README.md

 I've written a [description of each piece of the equipment](https://ei8fdb.github.io/Build-Low-Cost-User-Research-Lab/TheResearchStudios/TheEquipment) we used to build the lab.

+Here you can find [a step-by-step guide for connecting everything together](https://ei8fdb.github.io/Build-Low-Cost-User-Research-Lab/TheResearchStudios/Equipment-Setup-Step-By-Step-Guide).

 **Coming soon:** Here you can find a the equipment list, with prices and suppliers in spreadsheet format.

-Here you can find [a step-by-step guide for connecting everything together](https://ei8fdb.github.io/Build-Low-Cost-User-Research-Lab/TheResearchStudios/Equipment-Setup-Step-By-Step-Guide).

 **Coming soon:** Here you can find some information on how to configure the Pearl.

+**Coming soon:** An example of the video outputs from the lab